 The groups of small bumps are most common on the backs of the upper arms and on the fronts of the thighs.
 Keratosis pilaris can also affect the buttocks, lower back and chest and, in less common forms, the face and eyebrows as well.
 Some redness may appear around the small bumps.

 How will keratosis pilaris be diagnosed?

 There are no specific tests for keratosis pilaris.
 The doctor will be able to make a diagnosis based on the typical appearance.
 There are other conditions that can sometimes look similar to keratosis pilaris and a skin biopsy might help the diagnosis.

 Can keratosis pilaris be cured?

-No; however, it often (but not always) does clear up during adult life.
+No. However, it often (but not always) clears up during adult life.

 How can keratosis pilaris be treated?

-No treatment clears keratosis pilaris completely, but it can improve the condition temporarily.
-Emollients (moisturisers) can be of benefit.
-Creams containing salicylic acid, lactic acid and/or urea are more effective than emollients and can be purchased over the counter or obtained on prescription from the doctor.
-Other treatments can be used but they are not offered on the NHS and can be expensive, and none of them cures it.
-These include corticosteroids topically, photodynamic therapy, various lasers, chemical peels and dermabrasion.
-In many cases it may be best to wait for the problem to improve on its own.
+Treatments don’t clear keratosis pilaris completely, but they can improve the condition temporarily.
+Emollients (moisturisers) can help soften the texture of the skin.
+Creams containing salicylic acid, lactic acid and/or urea can soften and flatten the bumps on the skin.
+These creams can be purchased over the counter or obtained on prescription from the doctor.
+The doctor may also sometimes prescribe topical retinoids (a group of medications related to vitamin A) which may reduce the redness and rough texture.
+Other treatments can also be used.
+However, they are not offered on the NHS (National Health Service) and HSC (Health and Social Care) as they can be expensive and are not shown to be very effective.
+These include topical corticosteroids, photodynamic therapy, various lasers, chemical peels and dermabrasion.
+In many cases, it may be best to wait for the problem to improve on its own.

 Self Care (What can I do?)